KarlJohnsonnn/MeteoDataComparison/README.md

     ![Spectra and wavelet transform](PNG/180810_05:20:16-05:29:57_6.49963_spectra_001.gif)

  - **Spectra_to_Moments.py:** Calculates the radar moments Ze (reflectivity), mdv (mean Doppler velocity), sw (spectral width), skew (skewness), and kurt (kurtosis) from LV0 NetCDF4 files provides by the RPG 94GHz radar.
 The user is able to specify the number of standart deviations above the mean noise for the threshold where noise is cut.
+Calling the routine from bash requires additional arguments, e.g.: date in YYYYMMDD, time intervall (from-to) in HHMMSS HHMMSS, minimum height in km (two floats) and the number of standart deviations.
+Example call:

+       $ python Spectra_to_Moments.py 20180810 050000 060000 0.0 12.0 2.0

     ![Noisy LV1 files and calculated moments from LV0 files](PNG/180810_NoiseFac0_Lv1_Lv0moments_no_noise.png)
     ![Calculated radar moments for different noise thresholds](PNG/Ze_stddiv.gif)